haydnba/simple-seo-scraper/README.md

 be made such as:

 - better error handling
-- improve the data selection - on some sites we do not access all the items
+- on some sites we do not yes successfully access all the items
+- parse the robots.txt and behave accordingly
 - modularise the project (a `scraper.ts` module, a `browser.ts` module etc.)
 - extract functionality into reusable functions
 - provide a way to process the input list in batches (instead of just selecting